michalhubara/michalhubara/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-MichalHubara-blue)](https://www.linkedin.com/in/michal-hubara-77a6ab96/)
 [![Gmail](https://img.shields.io/badge/Gmail-michalhu91@gmail.com-red)](mailto:michalhu91@gmail.com)

-I have 13+ years of experience in software development, training, guidance, and leadership.
-I specialize in **.NET** development, particularly in my last freelance project, but I’ve also worked extensively across other technologies.
+13+ years of experience in software development, training, guidance, and leadership.
+Specialize in **Backend** development and have worked extensively across various technologies.

 - 💻 **Technologies**: Proficient in **Java**, **Python**, **.NET**, and cloud-based systems, particularly on **AWS**.
 - 👨‍💼 **Experience**: I have a strong background in leading teams and solving complex software challenges, having managed and developed solutions for over a decade.
-- 👩‍🏫 **Mentoring**: In 2024, I mentored students contributing to the **Checkov** open-source project, helping them learn cloud infrastructure security.
+- 👩‍🏫 **Mentoring**: I mentor students and developers in various technologies, providing guidance, code reviews, and best practices
 - 🚀 **Skills**: I’m driven by a passion for problem-solving and self-learning, and I’m always eager to explore new environments and technologies.

 Feel free to connect with me on LinkedIn or reach out via Email!